Key Takeaways

 And that was a real problem: To the employee who received an annual performance evaluation, the meeting was a big, literally once-a-year event.

-To me, a manager responsible for a lot of employees, delivering annual evaluations felt like anything but.
-I sometimes found myself on auto-pilot:
+To me, a manager responsible for a lot of employees, delivering annual evaluations felt like yet another task that I could do on autopilot.

-Experience was a valuable—if hard—teacher.
-Just as I learned what not to say when firing an employee, here’s what I learned to never say to employees during a performance review.
+Experience was a valuable — if hard — teacher.
+Just as I learned what not to say when firing an employee, I learned what not to say in a performance review.

 1. “Last month I noticed… Last week I noticed…”

-Almost all of the evaluations I received as an employee focused on what I did over the previous months, even if I had done incredible things throughout the entire year.
+When I was an employee, almost all the evaluations I received focused on my performance over the previous months, even if I performed well throughout the entire year.

-When you have a long evaluation period, you’re more likely to focus on recent performance.
-Focus too much on the near-term and employees naturally start to play the, “Oh yeah, my evaluation is coming up soon; it’s time to buckle down” game.
+A long evaluation period means the review is more likely to focus on recent performance.
+Focus too much on the near-term, and employees naturally start to play the “Oh yeah, my evaluation is coming up soon; it’s time to buckle down” game.

 Keep records.
 Take notes.
 (I kept a folder for every employee and would periodically review my notes in each; if one had no recent additions, I knew I needed to pay better attention.)
 That way you can say things like,

 “You did an incredible job on that project after your last review.”
-OR “Nine months ago, you really turned your performance around.”
+OR “You really turned your past performance around these last nine months.”

 2. “I just feel like you aren’t living up to your potential.”

-Never refer to an area for improvement without offering up examples.
-In fact, never start a discussion in general terms period.
+Never refer to an area for improvement without offering specific examples.
+In fact, never start a discussion in general terms, period.
+All you’re doing is providing negative feedback without clear direction.

 3. “Your attitude hasn’t been great.”